-Loblaw Companies Limited (the "Corporation" or "Loblaw") is providing you with this Management Proxy Circular (this "Circular") and other proxy materials in connection with the 2023 Annual Meeting of Shareholders (the "Meeting") of the Corporation to be held on Thursday, May 4, 2023, at 11:00 a.m.
+Loblaw Companies Limited (the "Corporation" or "Loblaw") is providing you with this Management Proxy Circular (this "Circular") and other proxy materials in connection with the 2024 Annual Meeting of Shareholders (the "Meeting") of the Corporation to be held on Thursday, May 2, 2024, at 11:00 a.m.
 (Eastern Daylight Time).
-The Meeting will be held in a virtual meeting format, by way of a live webcast.
-Shareholders will be able to listen, participate and vote at the meeting in real time through a web-based platform.
+The Meeting will be held in a virtual meeting format, by way of a live webcast, in order to maximize shareholder attendance and reduce the environmental impact while still providing a meaningful opportunity for Shareholders to engage with Loblaw.
+Shareholders will be able to listen, participate, vote, and ask questions at the meeting in real time through a web-based platform.